afrinhossain/linux_crypto/README.md

 # Linux Crypto Demo

 This project demonstrates how to use the Linux kernel's cryptographic API with the AF_ALG interface to compute a SHA-256 hash.
 Inspiration drawn from https://www.kernel.org/doc/html/v4.10/crypto/userspace-if.html.
-Purpose of this project was to get hands-on experience with low-level Linux cryptography and to practice debugging socket-based applications in C.
+Purpose of this project was to get hands-on experience with low-level Linux cryptography and to practice debugging socket-based applications in C. Google's Cloud Shell Editor was used.

 ## Overview